Sinkasha/Reflections/content/Miscellaneous/Spellcleaver.md

 ---
 publish: true
-modified: 2026-02-17T18:17:15.832-08:00
-cssclasses: ""
+Title: Spellcleaver
+Type: Items
+Blurb: Cleaves ranged spells
 ---
 # Spellcleaver

-A mystical blade forged by [[Characters/NPCs/Ellery Woddlespin]] as a research and development project while prototyping Dynamo.
+A mystical blade forged by [[Ellery Woddlespin]] as a research and development project while prototyping Dynamo.
 It has two forms: Sheathed and Unsheathed.

 Must Be attuned for the following, otherwise acts like a standard longsword: